-  With a good 178 degree viewing angle side while viewing from the sides will not be there, yes, being an IPS LED Panel, the white shadow can be seen on the dark sides of a scene.
+With a good 178-degree viewing angle side while viewing from the sides will not be there, yes, being an IPS LED Panel, the white shadow can be seen on the dark sides of a scene.
 Moreover, out of the box, the colors are set to rich but if you want to perform some changes the options are given there too.
-The user can modify- Brightness, Hue, Backlight, Contrast, saturation, sharpness in Picture settings; for Sound, the users can customize- Bass, Treble, enable DTS (Digital Theater Systems), and more; well the company has also opted a Dobly competitor.
+The user can modify- Brightness, Hue, Backlight, Contrast, saturation, and sharpness in Picture settings; for Sound, the users can customize- Bass and treble, enable DTS (Digital Theater Systems), and more; well the company has opted for a Dobly competitor.
 By default DTS will not be enabled, the user can do that from the settings to get surround sound effects.

 Kodak 43CAPRO5022 Interface

-Kodak CA PRO 43 runs on Stock Android TV 10 OS without any customization that adds responsiveness and provides easy to operate UI.
-Youtube, PlayStore, Google Play Movies, Netflix, and Prime video are some common pre-loaded apps.
-Apart from them, one more new addition is there i.e Facebook Watch – it fetches and lets the user watch popular videos available on Facebook uploaded by various users.
+Kodak CA PRO 43 runs on Stock Android TV 10 OS without any customization that adds responsiveness and provides an easy-to-operate UI.
+YouTube, PlayStore, Google Play Movies, Netflix, and Prime Video are some common pre-loaded apps.
+Apart from them, one more new addition is there i.e. Facebook Watch – it fetches and lets the user watch popular videos available on Facebook uploaded by various users.
 Furthermore, the incorporation of the Google Play store out of the box gives us access to thousands of apps.